-Four myths of gyms that insist on not disappearing
+Four gym myths that insist on not disappearing

 There are a lot of myths in the gym world, and no matter how much time passes, they insist on not disappearing.